janvgils/gs-telemetry/ova/update.md

 alias os-purge='sudo apt-get --purge autoremove' alias os-update='sudo apt-get update && sudo apt-get upgrade'
 ```
-So lets start after you have logged in as the lab user with `os-update` command, this will request your password because the alias is using `sudo`.
-This command will for example give you the following output.
+So lets start after you have logged in as the lab user with the `os-update` command, this will request your password because the alias is using `sudo`.
+This command will update the package information and propose the update packages, and will show you the following output.

 ```
 Calculating upgrade...
 Done